SSC19/SSC19/readme.md

 ### code.R
 R code for reading the pixel value of the images and their label information.
 - Please change the directory to your working path.
-- This R code may take more than 15 mins to read all the images in the enviroment.Feel free to edit this or use your own methods to read the pixel value of the images in your environment.
+- This R code may take more than 15 mins to read all the images in the environment.Feel free to edit this or use your own methods to read the pixel value of the images in your environment.
 ### code.py
 Python code for reading the pixel value of the images, ground truth masks, and their label information.
 - Please change the directory to your working path.